kwetiaw-goreng/kwetiaw-goreng.github.io/_posts/2021-04-29-Push-Registry-Value-Using-PowerShell-And-Intune.md

 ---
-title: Push Registry Value Using PowerShell And Intune
+title: Push Registry Value Using PowerShell And Intune (Microsoft Endpoint Manager)
 ---

 Simple PowerShell script to update a registry key value